Drew Bledsoe: New England Patriots: 1993–2001

-Bledsoe was the first overall selection in the 1993 NFL Draft by the New England Patriots.
-He started right away for the Patriots in his rookie season, as they improved from two to five wins.
+Bledsoe was the first overall selection in the 1993 NFL draft, taken by the New England Patriots.
+He started right away for the Patriots in 1993, as they improved from two to five wins.
+As a rookie, he passed for 2,494 yards, 15 touchdowns, and 15 interceptions in 13 games.
+Bledsoe would also make history during the season as in week 17 in a game vs the Indianapolis Colts he would become the first rookie in NFL history to finish a game with a perfect passer rating in a 38-0 victory.

 On November 13, 1994, the Patriots had won just three of their first nine games and were losing, 20–3, to the Minnesota Vikings at halftime.
 Bledsoe led a comeback victory in which the Patriots won, 26–20, in overtime, as he set single-game records in pass completions (45) and attempts (70).
-The win sparked the beginning of a new age for the Patriots, as they rallied behind Bledsoe and won their final six games to finish with a 10–6 record and capture the wild card spot; however, they lost to the Cleveland Browns in the wild-card round 20–13, whose defensive coordinator was Bill Belichick.
+(The completion record was broken in November 2025 by another quarterback drafted by New England, Jacoby Brissett.)
+The win sparked the beginning of a new age for the Patriots, as they rallied behind Bledsoe and won their final six games to finish with a 10–6 record and capture the wild card spot.
+Bledsoe passed for 4,555 yards, 25 touchdowns, and 27 interceptions.
+The Patriots lost to the Cleveland Browns (led by future Patriots head coach Bill Belichick) in the wild-card round 20–13.
 Due to his performance, Bledsoe was selected to his first Pro Bowl as an alternate.

-Following a difficult 1995 season, Bledsoe turned it around in 1996 ranking among the top passers in the league with the help of wide receiver Terry Glenn, thus pushing the Patriots to reach the playoffs again and winning the AFC championship over the Jacksonville Jaguars, 20–6.
+In the 1995 season, Bledsoe passed for 3,507 yards, 13 touchdowns, and 16 interceptions as the Patriots went 6–10.
+Following the difficult 1995 season, Bledsoe turned it around in 1996, ranking among the top passers in the league with the help of wide receiver Terry Glenn, pushing the Patriots to reach the playoffs again and winning the AFC championship over the Jacksonville Jaguars, 20–6.
 This led to an appearance in Super Bowl XXXI, where they lost to the Green Bay Packers, 35–21.
 Bledsoe completed 25 of 48 passes for 253 yards, two touchdowns, and four interceptions in the loss.
 He was also named a starter for the Pro Bowl that season, the second of his career.